matn7/CS-Notes/src/main/java/angular/ANGULAR.md

 ## Directives

-- Can be used to modify the structure or properties of HTML elements
+- Can be used to modify the structure or properties of HTML elements.
-- Used only in template
+- Used only in template.

 ```console
 ng generate directive class